Lara Veronin: Meimeiwawa Multimedia

 In 2018, the Veronin sisters decided to challenge themselves by making Lara's third solo album, "Thousand-Faced Beast" into a feature-length film titled "Tomorrow's Star".
 While Lara takes her debut on the silver screen, once again, as lead actress, she and Esther do not forget to focus on their imperative of empowering females in the independent art industry.
 Other actors include known Taiwanese celebrities such as Mathilde Lin, Johnny Lu, Denny Huang, Phoebe Yuan, and Stephen Rong.
 All eight songs and their music videos from the album were woven into the movie in a manner akin to musical films, and four of the songs ("Thousand-Faced Beast", "Watch Out", "Precious Pain", and "No Absolutes") were also released separately as digital singles.

 NSMG

 Since 2021, Lara has exclusively partnered with NSMG to release her latest album “Dear You”, a tribute to Mandopop love ballads.
 Focused tracks "Quitting U" and "No More U" have achieved chart-topping success across streaming platforms.

 Personal life

 Besides voice acting for Disney, Veronin has dabbled in hosting for television and radio, as well as contributed articles to magazines.
 She stated that one of her first passions was, and is, writing and she hopes to pursue this in various ways in the future.

-On May 29, 2015, Veronin's mother died after collapsing from a cardiac stress test due to complaints of chest pain.
+On May 29, 2015, Veronin's mother died after collapsing from a cardiac stress test after complaints of chest pain.